 Stocks tick higher on Wall Street to add to their recent run

-NEW YORK (AP) — Stocks are ticking a bit higher Monday as Wall Street’s worries about higher interest rates and the bond market relax a little.
+NEW YORK (AP) — Stocks are ticking higher Monday to add a bit more to Wall Street’s newfound strength.

 The stock market has found some footing over the last week after a roller-coaster start to the year where a swift rise gave way to a sharp tumble.
 At the center of it all has been high inflation and expectations for what the Federal Reserve will do about it.

+That forced Wall Street to raise its forecasts for how high the Fed will take interest rates.
+Higher rates can drive down inflation, but they also can create a recession and hurt prices for stocks and other investments.

-On Monday, Treasury yields eased to take some pressure off the stock market.
-The yield on the 10-year Treasury fell to 3.93% after topping 4% last week and reaching its highest level since November.
+On Monday, Treasury yields eased a bit to take some pressure off the stock market.
+The yield on the 10-year Treasury fell to 3.94% after topping 4% last week and reaching its highest level since November.
 It helps set rates for mortgages and other loans that are central to the economy’s strength.

-The two-year yield, which moves more on expectations for the Fed, dipped to 4.85% from 4.86% late Friday.

 More action may be ahead later this week, with several potentially market-moving events on the calendar.

 Fed Chair Jerome Powell will testify before Congress for two days, beginning on Tuesday.
-Comments by other Fed officials recently have led to big swings in markets, as traders try to get ahead of the next moves by the Fed.
+Other Fed officials’ comments recently have led to big swings in markets, as traders try to get ahead of the next moves by the Fed.

-On Friday will come a potentially big clue about the Fed’s next steps.
+On Friday will come what’s likely to be a big clue about the Fed’s next steps.
 That’s when the government will release its latest monthly jobs report.
-Stronger-than-expected job growth, particularly if it leads to big gains in wages, could shake Wall Street further.
+If the reading it stronger than expected, particularly if it causes big gains in wages, it could shake Wall Street and force it to raise rate expectations even higher.

-The Fed has been wanting the job market to cool to remove pressure on inflation, which remains far above its 2% target, and blowout figures could cause it to get more aggressive about rates.
+The Fed has been trying to cool the job market to remove pressure on inflation, which remains far above its 2% target, and blowout figures could cause it to get more aggressive about rates.

 The Fed’s next move on rates will arrive later this month.
 Besides Friday’s jobs report, upcoming releases on inflation across the economy will likely also carry a lot of weight on the decision.